 The greatest and most important event of humanity

-(The time of giving of the Torah)
+(The time of giving the Torah)

 For twenty-six generations, since the creation of Adam, Hashem had hoped to transmit to humanity the precious Torah, which had preceded the creation of the Universe.